What is tuakana-teina?

 While these terms have their origin on the Marae in traditional settings, we have come to use them to talk about relationships in our adult education contexts in Aotearoa New Zealand.

-For example, in education you might hear people use tuakana-teina to talk about teaching and learning in a number of different ways:
+For example, in education you might hear people use tuakana-teina to talk about teaching and learning in four different ways:

 - Peer-to-peer – teina teaches teina, tuakana teaches tuakana.